 - For the other policy decisions:

 a.
-All the new failed policy decisions provisioned in the request message and indicated by the PolicyDecisionFailureCode data type are not installed in the SMF.
+The PCF shall consider all the new failed policy decisions provisioned in the request message and indicated in the PolicyDecisionFailureCode data type as not installed in the SMF.

 b.
-All the modified policy decisions provisioned in the request message and indicated by the PolicyDecisionFailureCode data type remain unmodified in the SMF.
+The PCF shall consider all the modified policy decisions provisioned in the request message and indicated in the PolicyDecisionFailureCode data type as unmodified in the SMF.

 c.
-All the removed policy decisions provided in the request message are deleted in the SMF.
+The PCF shall consider all the removed policy decisions provided in the request message as deleted in the SMF.